IDX Identity Theft Protection Subscription and Pricing Options

 Plan Individual Family

 We’re no strangers to entry-level prices for identity monitoring.
-In our reviews of services like Zander Insurance and IDShield, we talk all about the typical ten-bucks-a-month rate for basic protection.
+In our reviews of services like Zander Insurance, we talk all about the typical ten-bucks-a-month rate for basic protection.

 We’ve learned that family plans aren’t all the same, as some cover more kids than others.
-Thankfully, MyIDCare’s plan covers two adults and up to five children.
-Although we’ve used other plans that can cover up to ten children, we can say that this is pretty solid coverage that should be enough for most families.
+IDX Identity only covers two adults and up to five children.
+We prefer plans that cover unlimited kids like when we tested LifeLock.
+But, five children is still enough for most families.

 Did You Know?
 If you think kids can’t have their identities stolen, think again.
 Crooks can use a child’s social security number to land credit cards, loans, and even government benefits.1 Though adults are at higher risk, kids aren’t completely safe from identity thieves.